shettyshrikanth/stories-for-my-little-angels/README.md

 This money would help him get married to a rich woman and together they would have a son who he could scold and love in equal measure.
 He dreamt that when his son wouldn’t listen, he would run after him with a stick.

 Wrapped up in his dream the Brahmin picked up the stick near his bed and started hitting the air with the stick.
 While flailing about, he hit the earthen pot with the stick, the pot broke and all the contents spilled over him.
 The Brahmin woke up with a start only to realize that everything was a dream.

-**_Moral of the story
+_**Moral of the story**<br />
-One should not build castles in the air._**
+One should not build castles in the air._

 ## The Stork and the Crab
 An old Stork lived on the side of a fish pond.
 He was too old to fish any longer, and he had to come up with an idea for food.
 Suddenly, he had a great idea.

 He stood in the water with a sad face.
 A crab came up to him and ask him why he was so unhappy.

 The Stork said "I've heard that this pond is going to dry up soon and now I have to fly away to another pond."
 Concerned, the crab asked the stork to save the animals in the pond as well.

 He would take a couple of fish in his beak and fly away towards another pond.
 Once he would reach far out of sight the pond, he would eat them.
 He did this many times.

 Now it was the crab’s turn.
 As they were flying the crab looked down but could not see a pond however he saw a lot of fish bones.
 The crab immediately realized what was happening and grabbed the stork’s throat tight with his sharp claws.
 The stork struggled to get free.
 But the crab held on.
 Soon the stork fell to the ground.
 The crab crawled back to his pond to tell the story to the rest of the pond creatures.

-**_Moral of the story
+_**Moral of the story**
-Too much greed is bad for you and will only cause you harm_**
+Too much greed is bad for you and will only cause you harm_

-## The Blue Jackal Story:
+## The Blue Jackal Story
 Once there was an adventurous jackal who frequently strayed into the village looking for food.

 The Village was filled with dogs that scared the jackal.
 Although he was scared of the dogs, the jackal loved food and travelled to the city again and again.

 One day, as he was going to enter a house, he heard barking.
 He was shocked to find a gang of dogs running towards the house.
 They looked violent and caused the jackal to panic.
 He ran and tumbled into a tub of blue dye.
 The dogs couldn’t see him and they ran another way.